• Skip to primary navigation

 Storage

-Store at room temperature in an airtight container for up to 10 days.
+Store the oatmeal bars at room temperature in an airtight container for up to 7 days.

 Oatmeal Fruit Bars are bursting with the flavors of toasty oats and chewy dried fruit.
 Dipped in chocolate these bars are outstanding!